jhorology/gulp-nks-rewrite-meta/README.md

 ##### data.modes [optional]
 Type: `Array` of `String`

-The length of array should be less than 16.

 ##### data.name [optional]
 Type: `String`

 ##### data.types [optional]
 Type: 2 dimensional `Array` of `String`

-The maximum index of array is (15, 2).
+The length of inner array should be 1 or 2

 examle:
   [